GrupoDiana/BRT-Documentation/docs/osc/resources.md

 BeRTA receives and echoes back to all subscribiers but the sender: `/resources/removeDirectivityTF directivityTF1`

-BeRTA sends back to the sender: ` control/ actionResult /resources/removeDirectivityTF directivityTF1 true DirectivityTF directivityTF1 removed` or `control actionResult /resources/removeDirectivityTF directivityTF1 false ERROR deleting DirectivityTF.  directivityTF1 not found in the list`
+BeRTA sends back to the sender: ` control/actionResult /resources/removeDirectivityTF directivityTF1 true DirectivityTF directivityTF1 removed` or `control/actionResult /resources/removeDirectivityTF directivityTF1 false ERROR deleting DirectivityTF.  directivityTF1 not found in the list`

 <!----------------------------------------------------------------------------------->
 ---